Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Celerity <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/CelerityTemp.png" Align=left width=7% height=7%>

-Whenever you cast a spell you gain agility and movement speed equal to five time the spell level until the end of your turn.
+Whenever you cast a spell you gain agility and movement speed equal to ten time the spell level until the end of your turn.

-The first time you deal damage to a creaure during your turn, you deal 1d6 additional damage if you moved atleast 30 feet before you made the attack.
+Whenever you move atleast 45 feet or more during your turn, your next spell costs one less mana to cast.

 ---